AdilsonFuxe/file-upload/readme.md

 ## Security

-To enhance the security of the application, we use Helmet.js.
+To enhance the security of the application, I use Helmet.js.
 Helmet.js helps secure Express.js applications by setting various HTTP headers.
 It mitigates common vulnerabilities by setting headers like Content Security Policy, Strict-Transport-Security, X-Frame-Options, and others, which help protect the application from well-known web vulnerabilities such as Cross-Site Scripting (XSS), clickjacking, and other code injection attacks.